 Over the years, we’ve made use of mostly HDD drives on our machines and we’re familiar with their general performance.
 On a web server pre–loaded with HDD drives, a complete web server back–up often takes around 20 to 24 hours.

 Should you wish to straight away raise the effectiveness of your web sites and never have to change any code, an SSD–equipped website hosting solution will be a very good option.
-Check out our Linux shared hosting packages – our solutions have swift SSD drives and are offered at competitive prices.
+Check out our Linux shared hosting packages packages and our Linux VPS packages – our solutions have swift SSD drives and are offered at competitive prices.

 - Live Demo